DaanS8/ScalableRecognition/README.md

 ## How It Works

 In this section we'll explain the principles behind the code.
-It's written in a way so no prior knowledge except some programming experience is required.
+It's written in a way so that no prior knowledge except some programming experience is required.
 First we define the problem, then we'll explain which basic principles we use and afterwards we show how these basic principles can be used to tackle the problem.

 ### The Problem

 We have a lot of objects as db images.
 A query image (possibly) contains the same object as a db but in a different context.
-The goal is to match the query image to the correct db image where speed and accuracy define the performance of the retrieval system
+The goal is to match the query image to the correct db image where speed and accuracy define the performance of the retrieval system.

 _An example:_
 Our dataset exists of common landmarks.
 The query image is a family picture in front of a landmark that they forgot the name of.